oovalTIX/culture/README.md

 Ticketing is at a crossroads, with incredible potential but also significant challenges to overcome.
 It is crucially important that we plan accordingly to address these challenges and take advantage of the opportunities ahead.

-This is audacious goal.
+This is an audacious goal.
 Time to build.